 The Recycled Water Policy was first adopted in 2009, and then subsequently amended in 2013 and 2018.
-The purpose of the Recycled Water Policy is to increase the use of recycled water from municipal wastewater sources that meets the definition in California Water Code (CWC) section 13050(n), in a manner that implements federal and state water quality laws.
-More specifically, recycled water is the reuse of treated wastewater derived from municipal sources (i.e., water that is covered under CCR Title 22, Water Recycling Criteria).
+The purpose of the Recycled Water Policy is to increase the use of recycled water from municipal wastewater sources that meets the definition in Water Code section 13050(n), in a manner that implements federal and State water quality laws.
+More specifically, recycled water is the reuse of treated wastewater derived from municipal sources (i.e., water that is covered under California Code of Regulations Title 22, Water Recycling Criteria).
 The Recycled Water Policy provides goals for recycled water use in California, guidance for use of recycled water that considers protection of water quality, criteria for streamlined permitting of recycled water projects, and requirements for monitoring recycled water for constituents of emerging concern (CECs).